Can Your HOA Fine You for Lawn Ornaments? Yard Art Rules Explained

 Can my HOA restrict yard decorations in my backyard?

 Generally, HOAs have less authority over backyard decorations than front yard items because backyards are less visible.
 In Florida, Statute §720.3045 specifically protects items not visible from frontage or adjacent parcels.
-In Arizona, Statute §33-1808 limits HOA authority over non-visible backyard items.
+Arizona has no equivalent backyard-decoration statute (ARS §33-1808 covers flags and political signs, not yard ornaments), so in Arizona your CC&Rs control.
 Even in states without specific protections, HOAs typically focus enforcement on front yards and street-visible areas.

 What is the best defense against a lawn ornament violation?